 I recently attended a weekend conference focusing on family, legacy, and wealth.
 There were a lot of rich people there, but there weren’t a lot of doctors.

 There were some doctors, though.
 Several were there because they heard about the event through this website and associated Physicians on FIRE and fatFIRE Facebook Groups.
 I had let people know I’d be attending the DLP Prosperity event in Asheville, and a handful of folks decided to meet me there.
-We were treated very well, the speakers were amazing, and you can’t beat the price of free (for PoF readers)!
+We were treated very well, the speakers were amazing, and you can’t beat the price of free membership (for PoF readers) when others are paying $5,000 or more!

 One of the speakers that weekend actually is a doctor, although, like me, he’s reached financial independence and hasn’t seen an O.R. in a couple of years.